Skip to main content

 ”Only run XSS modules”vigolium scan -t <url> --module-tag xss

-”Review my code for security issues”vigolium agent --prompt-template security-code-review --source ./src
+”Review my code for security issues”vigolium agent query --prompt-template security-code-review --source ./src

 ”Autonomous scan focused on injection”vigolium agent autopilot -t <url> --focus "injection"